ianrenton/ianrenton.com/projects/meteogram/index.markdown

 The low DPI of the screen (it is only 320 pixels high after all) is quite noticeable, so while it's fine for this project, you will find that most GUIs designed for normal screens (even simple configuration dialogs) won't be properly usable.

 <div class="notes"><p>If you're looking to copy this project for yourself, I would recommend at least a Pi 2 rather than an original Model B, as you'll have connectors and mounting holes that match.
-If you're going all the way to a Pi 3 or 4, consider the <a href="https://www.waveshare.com/11.9inch-DSI-LCD.htm">DSI version of the screen</a> instead for a neater install.</p></div>
+If you're going all the way to a Pi 3 or 4, consider the <a href="https://www.waveshare.com/11.9inch-DSI-LCD.htm">DSI version of the screen</a> instead for a neater install.
+You'll also be able to take advantage of the on-board WiFi on those models.</p></div>

 ## Software Design